farvalkorin/analyst/alt_finals.md

 The Valiant run dive tanks with Fate on Winston and Space on DVa.
 They choose to run Soon on Widowmaker and Agilities on Pharah for DPS.
 Custa and Kariv play Mercy and Zenyatta respectively.

+### Control Center: Rein Zarya Pharah

+The Valiant run Reinhardt and Zarya.
+They choose McCree and Pharah as their DPS and stick with Mercy and Zenyatta as their healers.

 ## Dallas

 ### Gardens: Pharah Widow Dive

 The Fuel run the same composition, with OGE on Winston, Mickie on DVa, AKM on Widowmaker, Seagull on Pharah, HarryHook on Mercy and Unkoe on Zenyatta.

+### Control Center: Rein Zarya Junkrat

+Dallas runs the same composition as Valiant with one exception: they swap Pharah out for Junkrat.

 ## Analysis